 Asthma Action Plan

 You and your doctor will work together to create an action plan.
-It can be written or online.
-Either way, it will guide your efforts to control your condition with information and instructions on:
+It can be on paper or online.
+Either way, it will boost your efforts to control your condition with information and directions on:

 - How to know if your symptoms get worse